cctbx/cctbx_project/simtbx/diffBragg/README.md

 ```
 </details>

-It is a simple wrapper which combines the relevant outputs and calls the command line program `cctbx.xfel.detector_residuals`.
+It simply combines the relevant outputs and wraps the command line program `cctbx.xfel.detector_residuals`.
 We are interested at this point to see how well the refined model predicts the strong spot observations.
 Issue the command

 ```
 libtbx.python quick_detresid.py poly_images/procMono
 ```

-and you will see an image display, as well as some numbers print to the string, indicating how well the monochromatic model predicts the data:
+and you will see an image display, as well as some numbers print to the screen indicating how well the monochromatic model predicts the data:

 ```
 RMSD (microns) 94.76634677545071